 Our Studio Art program focuses on the visual art practices and techniques that cultivate a proficiency in the visual arts.
 As a Studio Art Major, you will learn to see the world from an artist's perspective, develop a deeper understanding of the creative process, as well as create and exhibit individual works of art.

-To major in Studio Art, you will choose to follow either a 2D (Two Dimensional)or 3D (Three Dimensional) track.
+To concentrate your major in Studio Art, you will choose to follow either a 2D (Two Dimensional)or 3D (Three Dimensional) track.

 If you plan on majoring in Studio Art, we recommend that you take ART 211 (Drawing and Color) and/or ART 212 (Three-dimensional Design: Form and Space) in your first year at William & Mary.
 These courses are a prerequisite for 300-level Studio Art courses and fulfill the Creative and Performing Arts Proficiency.
 They are designed to serve both non-majors and majors alike.